These Small Towns Have the Most Holiday Cheer in America

 Lake Placid, New York

 Even as Upstate New York’s famous fall foliage fades away, you’ll feel just as cozy surrounded by what follows: a number of small towns-turned-Christmas villages.
-The best celebration of the bunch may take place in Lake Placid.
+The best celebration of the bunch takes place in Lake Placid.
 Along with enjoying the town’s regular offerings—think ice skating, toboggan rides, and dog sledding, all with mountain views—hit the Holiday Village Stroll.
-The annual event features a scavenger hunt, a Jingle Bell Run, an ugly sweater party, holiday performances, special guests like Old Saint Nick and the Grinch, and more.
+The annual event features a scavenger hunt, a Jingle Bell Run, an ugly sweater party, holiday performances, and special guests like Old Saint Nick and the Grinch.

 Less than a two-hour drive outside of Philadelphia is a Christmas oasis with over one million lights illuminating the otherwise (relatively) bare landscape.
-Koziar's Christmas Village is a 72-year-old attraction that started simply enough when William M. Koziar began decorating his home and property.
-Now, countless families have gotten holiday joy from the expansive indoor and outdoor displays that you can explore on a self-guided tour.
+Koziar's Christmas Village is a 74-year-old attraction that started simply enough when William M. Koziar began decorating his home and property.
+Now, tons of families have gotten holiday joy from the expansive indoor and outdoor displays that you can explore on a self-guided tour.